Coal in Poland

 Coal in Poland is partly mined and partly imported.
-144 million metric tons of coal was mined in 2012, providing 55 percent of that country's primary energy consumption, and 75 percent of electrical generation.
+144 million metric tons of coal was mined in 2012, providing 55 percent of that country's primary energy consumption.
 Poland is the second-largest coal-mining country in Europe, after Germany, and the ninth-largest coal producer in the world.
 The country consumes nearly all the coal it mines, and is no longer a major coal exporter.

 Coal mines are concentrated mainly in Upper Silesia.
 The most profitable mines were Marcel Coal Mine and Zofiówka Coal Mine.
-In communist times (1945-1989) one of the most important and largest mines was 1 Maja Coal Mine.
+In communist times (1945–1989) one of the most important and largest mines was 1 Maja Coal Mine.